48productions/audio-reactive-led-strip/README.md

 ![nodemcu-pinout](images/NodeMCUv3-small.png)
 ![feather-huzzah-pinout](images/FeatherHuzzah-small.png)

+### Arduino Notes
+To use an Arduino to drive lights, you'll need firmware to convert the serial format this script sends to it into lighting data that your LED strip can handle (example firmware to do this coming soon:tm:)

+The script uses the following format for Arduino/Serial-based lights output:
+`!<id><r><g><b><...>\n`

+- Where <id> is the LED to update, and <r>, <g>, and <b> are the RGB values for that LED.
+- All 4 parameters are *always* 3 digits long.
+- Lines always begin with a ! and always end with a newline.
+- Data for multiple LEDs can be sent at once - it just repeats the 4 arguments again for each LED to update.
+- Only LEDs that have a different color and need to be updated are sent.
+Keep this in mind when writing firmware.

 ### Raspberry Pi
 Since the Raspberry Pi is a 3.3V device, the best practice is to use a logic level converter to shift the 3.3V logic to 5V logic (WS2812 LEDs use 5V logic).
 There is a good overview on the [best practices here](https://learn.adafruit.com/adafruit-neopixel-uberguide/best-practices).